undefined

 Frequently Asked Questions

-Although you will likely have lots of questions during the Tele-Boarding call regarding your child and TIP, we may not be able to answer all of them without having all of your child's data.
+Although you will likely have lots of questions during your initial call regarding your child and TIP, we may not be able to answer all of them without having all of your child's data.
 This is our discovery call, learning about your child and collecting all of the information allows us to tailor the diagnostic testing and build their unique allergic profile.
 Once this information is collected and analyzed at your Launch Visit, we will be better equipped to answer all of your questions.

 How long will my program be?